oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/SecuringTheRestEndpoint.md

 ## Internal to the cluster data encryption

-Most Kubernetes implementations can run a service mesh like Istio (other service mesh implementations are of course available.)
-These cam provide man capabilities, but they usually offer mechanisms whereby you can encrypt internal communications within the cluster.
+Most Kubernetes implementations can run a service mesh like Linkerd (other service mesh implementations are of course available.)
+These can provide many capabilities, but they usually offer mechanisms whereby you can encrypt internal communications within the cluster.

-If you are operating a distributed Kubernetes cluster where the microservices are spread around with physical separation  between the nodes, then this may be a good aprpoach to ensuring that a wide area communications provider (or someone that's hacked into them) cannot access the data (though usually wide area links woudl have their own encryption applied to protect the actuall connection.)
+If you are operating a distributed Kubernetes cluster where the microservices are spread around with physical separation  between the nodes, then this may be a good approach to ensuring that a wide area communications provider (or someone that's hacked into them) cannot access the data (though usually wide area links would have their own encryption applied to protect the actual connection.)

 ## Certificate management

 Managing certificates can be a pain, especially if you have short lived certificates.
-To make this easier you can use a tool that will automaticaly source, renew and manage certificates.
+To make this easier you can use a tool that will automatically source, renew and manage certificates.

- **For certificates held in Kubernetes** there is a service called [CertManager](https://cert-manager.io/docs/) This service will source and maintain cetficicates for you, a typical use case may be to specify in the Ingress rule that a certificate is needed, along with information of the type of certificate, issuing authority etc. The certmanager will then get a certificate and place it in the appropriate Kubernetes secret.
+ **For certificates held in Kubernetes** there is a service called [CertManager](https://cert-manager.io/docs/) This service will source and maintain certificates for you, a typical use case may be to specify in the Ingress rule that a certificate is needed, along with information of the type of certificate, issuing authority etc. The certmanager will then get a certificate and place it in the appropriate Kubernetes secret.
 The certificate will then be used as if it was manually installed.

-# Where to get security assistance.
+## Where to get security assistance.

 This section has only covered at a simple level a few of the security options.
 Clearly in a sensitive commercial situation you will want to conduct a thorough security assessment of your risks, ensure you have not made any common security mistakes etc. Oracle (and I'm sure other vendors and consultants) has a security assessment service that can help with this.
+Oracle also has automated tools that can help you monitor your OCI environment for security problems.